blahcat/blahcat.github.io/content/2024-01-27-tapping-into-the-potential-of-memory-dump-emulation.md

 [...]
 ```

-For a complete and more detailed example, the reader can refer to the example in the bochscpu-pytho repository: [examples/long_mode_emulate_windows_kdump.py](https://github.com/hugsy/bochscpu-python/blob/main/examples/long_mode_emulate_windows_kdump.py)
+For a complete and more detailed example, the reader can refer to the example in the `bochscpu-python` repository: [examples/long_mode_emulate_windows_kdump.py](https://github.com/hugsy/bochscpu-python/blob/main/examples/long_mode_emulate_windows_kdump.py)

 ## Windows User-mode emulation